-• Each module will begin with a background reading to introduce the concepts and terms.
+- Each module will begin with a background reading to introduce the concepts and terms. - One or two <15 minute long video lecture(s) will reinforce some of the key points from the reading.

-- One or two <15 minute long video lecture(s) will reinforce some of the key points from the reading. - The assignment in each module will introduce material about specific areas and/or provide practice with new concepts and skills.
+- The assignment in each module will introduce material about specific areas and/or provide practice with new concepts and skills.
 The assignments will includes some essays, data analysis, and presentations that will be graded by the TA or professor. - In each module, the group discussion provides a place to consider the implications of the material, further apply concepts, and examine issues.
 The discussions will include student written posts and replies.
 The written posts and replies will be evaluated on how well they address the question or assignment and the quality of communication.
 Please carefully review your submissions before posting. - Two short quizzes for each module will review the terms and concepts from the reading and ask you to synthesize information from the assignment.
 The quizzes will generally be a combination of True/False, multiple choice, multiple-answer or "fill in the blank" questions.
 The 5 pt reading quiz will be due before the assignment is completed, and the 10-pt quiz will be due after the assignment and discussion.
-The 10-pt module quiz will include questions from the reading and based on the assignment. - Two proctored exams (online, multiple choice or fill-in-the-blank calculations, 60 minutes each, 8.5 x11 page of notes allowed, using ProctorU) - Two synthesis reports will ask you to combine class material, discussions and/or presentations and apply skills and/or concepts to a new situation.
+The 10-pt module quiz will include questions from the reading and based on the assignment. - There will be one student presentation.
+The topic list and will be provided.
+The topics will be based on student interests and recent news. - Two proctored exams (online, multiple choice or fill-in-the-blank, 60 minutes each, 8.5 x11 page of notes allowed, using ProctorU) and two synthesis reports will ask you to combine class material, discussions and/or presentations and apply skills and/or concepts to a new situation.